d630/bpx/README.md

 ### README

-[bpx](https://github.com/D630/bpx) fakes a zsh-like hook function system for interactive bash shells by involving the *bind* builtin command to work with the readline buffer.
+[bpx](https://github.com/D630/bpx) fakes a zsh-like hook function system for interactive bash shells.
+It works with the *bind* builtin command to modify the readline buffer.
 See [Examples](../master/examples.bash) and [GIFS](#gifs).

-bpx works best in bash 4.4 (*PS0*) and has been tested with the emacs line editing mode in an interactive instance, that was not running in an Emacs shell buffer.
+bpx works best in bash >=4.4 (*PS0*) and has been tested with the emacs line editing mode in an interactive instance, that was not running in an Emacs shell buffer.
 Please let me know, how to do it with the vi mode (which is, btw, also the POSIX line editing mode). bash must run without its *--noediting* option,